People Think Chrissy Teigen’s Skin Was White-Washed for This Magazine Cover

 Chrissy Teigen might be the latest victim of white-washing in the fashion industry—at least, according to some fans who are accusing InStyle magazine of erasing the 31-year-old model’s Thai features on the cover of their November issue.

-After Teigen’s cover debuted this week, angry fans took to a forum on the fashion site, The Fashion Spot, to express their outrage over InStyle‘s alleged photoshop.
-The commenters mainly accused the magazine of lightening Teigen’s skin and changing her eyes shape.
+After Teigen’s cover debuted this week, angry fans took to a forum on the fashion site, The Fashion Spot, to express their outrage over InStyle‘s alleged Photoshop.
+The commenters mainly accused the magazine of lightening Teigen’s skin and changing her eyeshape.
 Teigen, who is half Thai, is naturally tan and has almond-shaped eyes—features some fans found missing on her recent cover.

 MORE: Chrissy Teigen and John Legend Gearing Up to Use Their Last Frozen Embryo